Regd.No.: 126198/071/072

 Can a woman travel solo on this trek?

-We serve our clients and keep the safety of women travelers at the top priority.
+We serve our clients and keep the safety of women travelers as the top priority.
 Our guides are highly professional and humble as well.
-We ensure you that you will have the best experience during the trek.
-But since Dolpo Region is one of the most isolated parts of Nepal, we don’t recommend you travel solo.
+We assure you that you will have the best experience during the trek.
+However since the Dolpo Region is one of the most isolated parts of Nepal, we don’t recommend you travel solo.

 What is the communication like in the Dollop Region?

 Some of the villages do have the service of communication.
-But, don’t expect much of the mobile phone signals as the Dolpo Region is rather on the remote part of Nepal.
+But, don’t expect much of the mobile phone signals as the Dolpo Region is rather in the remote part of Nepal.

 How should I prepare myself for this trek?